hgducharme/Ruby-Programming/arrays,_hashes,_and_blocks/blocks.md

 ### General Syntax:

 Blocks are a set of code that explains what to do.
 It is nothing more than a set of instructions.
-Blocks are on of the only things in Ruby that is not an object.
+Blocks are one of the only things in Ruby that is not an object.
 Since blocks are not objects, they can not be stored to variables and don’t have all the powers that other objects have.
 Blocks are similar to anonymous functions in JavaScript and lambdas in Python.
 Blocks can be defined with either the key words: `do` and `end`, or with curly braces `{ }`.

 For example: